mihahribar/mihahribar.github.io/about.md

 =====

 ![](https://gravatar.com/userimage/3128424/6f8ecba3665119695b750c0213474017.jpeg?size=256)
-My name is Miha Hribar.
-I am a dad, husband, *professional hobbyist*, Consultant, Co-Founder and CTO of [Toshl](http://toshl.com) (mostly in that order).
-I'm always tinkering with various ideas whenever I find the time.
-You can see a list of my public projects and contributions on [Github](https://github.com/mihahribar).
+I'm Miha Hribar — dad, husband, perpetual tinkerer, and technology leader, roughly in that order of importance.
+When I'm not chasing after my family or exploring the latest tech trends, you'll find me building solutions that matter as a consultant and CTO of [Toshl Finance](http://toshl.com).

+I believe the best innovations come from curiosity and hands-on experimentation.
+Whether it's a weekend side project or architecting enterprise systems, I approach every challenge with the same enthusiasm for elegant problem-solving.
+You can explore my latest experiments and contributions on [Github](https://github.com/mihahribar).

 Technology Consulting
 ----------